Legendary Oahu big-wave surfer Peter Cole dies at 91

 He moved to Honolulu in 1958 to teach math at Punahou School, where his students included future surf champions Gerry Lopez and Jeff Hakman.
 He also wanted “to test his mettle on the North Shore of Oahu, which had recently eclipsed Makaha as the center of big-wave surfing,” Warshaw writes, along with George Downing, Wally Froiseth and Californians Buzzy Trent, Pat Curren, Fred Van Dyke, Greg Noll and Ricky Grigg.

 “Bright, gracious and persevering,” Warshaw writes, Cole would wait for the biggest wave of the day and usually got it, according to Grigg.
-He received a master’s of science degree in information sciences from the University of Hawaii in 1971, and worked as an operations research analyst for the Navy Civil Service.
+He received a Master of Science degree in information sciences from the University of Hawaii in 1971, and worked as an operations research analyst for the Navy Civil Service.

 “He was a fixture in the lineup; when you saw him, you knew it was good,” Downing said, adding he could vividly remember Cole dominating out at Sunset Beach, where he surfed into the mid-2000s, “always in his white T-shirt on his yellow board, and he never wore a leash, because he was such a strong swimmer.”